-Minnesota State Arts Board - Minnesota North Star

 Information Session

-The Arts Board hosted a virtual session giving a high-level overview of the grant programs offered for organizations in fiscal year 2024.
-Potential applicants may wish to review the recording of this session to help determine which is the best fit for their work.
+The Arts Board hosted two virtual sessions giving a high-level overview of the grant programs offered for organizations in fiscal year 2026.
+Potential applicants may wish to review the recording of this session to help determine which program is the best fit for their work.
 Note that the program specific information session linked above will provide a more in-depth understanding of the Accessible Arts grant program for potential applicants.

 If you have questions or need assistance